 - For applications that require proof of employment, documentation must be official.

-We will not accept offers of employment, contracts, or internship documents.
-Acceptable
+We will not accept offers of employment, contracts, or internship documents, or student

 - Letter on company letterhead verifying full time or part time employment